pulibrary/lib_jobs/docs/aspace_svn/readme.md

 ### Steps
 1. authenticate to SVN and ASpace
-2. create directory structure if it doesn't already exist
+2. create directory structure if it doesn't already exist:

+   The SVN directory structure organizes the EAD files into directories named after the holding repository and, in the case of Mudd only (for legacy reasons), the holding library.
+Saving the files into the same structure on download allows the process to commit all files at once.
-3. download EADs for all repos
+4. download EADs for all repos
-4. update SVN
+5. update SVN
-5. add and commit to SVN
+6. add and commit to SVN